Sir John Everett Millais, 1st Bt

 Sitterback to top

-- Sir John Everett Millais, 1st Bt (1829-1896), Painter and President of the Royal Academy.
-Sitter in 75 portraits, Artist associated with 41 portraits.
+- Sir John Everett Millais, 1st Bt (1829-1896), Painter and President of the Royal Academy; ex-officio Trustee of the National Portrait Gallery.
+Sitter in 76 portraits, Artist associated with 41 portraits.

 Artistback to top